Professor Ying Xie

 School:Economics, Finance and Law

 Professor Ying Xie received her PhD degree in Management Science from Coventry University.
-Currently she is the Head of School in Economics, Finance and Law, ARU.
-She is also the director of Centre for Intelligent Supply Chain.
+Currently she is the director of Centre for Intelligent Supply Chain.
+Prior to this she was the Head of School in Economics, Finance and Law at ARU.

-Ying has successfully won and completed several Knowledge Transfer Partnership projects, including projects from Innovate UK, ERDF and industries.
-Ying has worked with NHS to reduce pharmaceutical waste and develop green pharmaceutical supply chain; she also involved with Essex County Council, Iotics lab, and Ocado Technology to develop digital twins enabled ecosystem for social care and healthcare; Ying is also working with Felixstowe Port (UK) to improve the utilisation of rail transport of containers, to tackle the challenges of traffic congestion in roads and reduce impacts on environments.
-Representing ARU, Ying actively works with institutions from the Oxford-Cambridge Arc Universities Group, to build the future of sustainable aviation in the UK.
+Ying has successfully won and completed over 20 projects, totalling more than £1million including projects for EPSRC, Innovate UK, EU Horizon, Health Education England, ERDF and Industries.
+Ying has worked with the NHS to reduce pharmaceutical waste and develop green pharmaceutical supply chain.
+She is involved with Essex County Council, Iotics Lab, and Ocado Technology to develop digital twins enabled ecosystems for social care and healthcare.
+Ying is working with Felixstowe Port (UK) to improve the utilisation of rail transport of containers, to tackle the challenges of traffic congestion in roads and reduce impacts on environments.
+Representing ARU, Ying actively works with institutions from the Oxford-Cambridge Arc Universities Group to build the future of sustainable aviation in the UK.

 Ying is also a board member in the Strategy Advisory Board for Digital Supply Chain Innovation Hub, Digital Catapult.
 The hub is designed to drive innovations for all potential users.
-The programme run by the hub has drawn £10m award from UK Research and Innovation and will draw another £10m investment from the private sector, to accelerate commercial integration of advanced and emerging digital technologies across manufacturing supply chains in the aerospace, defence, pharmaceutical, fabrication and logistics sectors over the next four years.
+The programme run by the hub has drawn £10million award from UK Research and Innovation and will draw another £10million investment from the private sector, to accelerate commercial integration of advanced and emerging digital technologies across manufacturing supply chain in the aerospace, defence, pharmaceutical, fabrication and logistics sectors over the next four years.

 Ying would be keen to supervise PhDs in the following areas:

 - Prediction analysis in the area of logistics planning, resource planning or deployment, or market demand